dawidkotarba/interview_questions/good_practices.md

 # Good practices
+- What are the rules/good practises for creating well designed class from Object Oriented programming perspective?
+- How to make an object with good API?
 - SOLID
 - DRY, YAGNI, SMART for tests
 - CI, CD - what is that?
 What is the purpose?